nishantguvvada/rust-book/README.md

 - A string slice is a reference to a contiguous sequence of the elements of a String.
 - Rather than a reference to the entire String, Slice is a reference to a portion of the String.
-  -We create slices using a range within brackets by specifying [starting_index..ending_index], where starting_index is the first position in the slice and ending_index is one more than the last position in the slice.
+- We create slices using a range within brackets by specifying [starting_index..ending_index], where starting_index is the first position in the slice and ending_index is one more than the last position in the slice.
 - Slice data structure stores the starting position and the length of the slice.
 So, in the case of let world = &s[6..11];, world would be a slice that contains a pointer to the byte at index 6 of s with a length value of 5.

 ```